epigraphy-info/epigraphy-info/meetings/workshop_2.md

 # Epigraphy.info Workshop II

 UPDATE (12/04/2018):
-The second epigraphy.info workshop in Zadar will be taking place from Friday, Friday, December 14th – Sunday, December 16th, immediately after the "Linked Pasts IV" conference in Mainz.
-Venue: Zadar, University of Zadar - Department of History, Ruđera Boškovića 5
+The second epigraphy.info workshop in Zadar (University of Zadar) will be taking place from Friday, Friday, December 14th – Sunday, December 16th, immediately after the "Linked Pasts IV" conference in Mainz.

 ---